oddacious/oddacious.github.io/_posts/2017-04-19-hall-of-fame-model.md

 ## Summary

 Don't think I'm done yet!
 I have much more to say, and this has become far too long.
 More to come!
+In the meantime, have fun digging through the [probabilities][data link].